laravel/docs/helpers.md

     $value = cache('key', 'default');

 You may add items to the cache by passing an array of key / value pairs to the function.
-You should also pass the number of minutes or duration the cached value should be considered valid:
+You should also pass the number of seconds or duration the cached value should be considered valid:

-    cache(['key' => 'value'], 5);
+    cache(['key' => 'value'], 300);

     cache(['key' => 'value'], now()->addSeconds(10));